decorative image for blog on centos vs. fedora

 When to Use Fedora

-Fedora is good to use as a development platform, or even a desktop environment.
+Fedora is useful as a development platform, or even a desktop environment.
 You do have to be aware of software version differences between Fedora and your server OS, though.
 Since it tends to be more bleeding edge, you can test new features easier.
 It may be some time before those versions get into the stable distributions, however.

 Back to top